precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-just-in-time-mapping.md

 For reading data just-in-time, the `mapAndReadData` API function has an argument for where to interpolate in space (`readCoordinates`) and an argument for where to interpolate in time (`dt`).

-## Iterating in the Solver: Performance Considerations
+## Iterating in the solver: Performance considerations

 Performing the complete interpolation for each API function call can be computationally costly.
 To mitigate the computational cost, the function makes internally use of a caching mechanism: